-Thanks to having a unified customer profile view of Sandra in Salesforce, with data from Marketing Cloud and Financial Service Cloud, the agent is able to tailor the conversation and provide specific and helpful information.
-And due to her being a social media influencer, even invite her as a VIP to their next event as a thank you for being a loyal customer.
+Thanks to having a unified customer profile view of Sandra in Salesforce, with data from Marketing Cloud Engagement and Financial Service Cloud, the agent is able to tailor the conversation and provide specific and helpful information.

 That’s how we define 1-to-1 customer engagement.

 Analyzing the Impact

 But wait.
 How can Cumulus marketers measure the total business impact of Sandra’s customer journey?
 With Marketing Cloud Intelligence.

 With Marketing Cloud Intelligence, marketers are able to connect and unify all marketing data sources, visualize AI-powered insights to optimize performance in real time, and create actionable reports to drive ROI.
 Using a one-click dashboard, Cumulus marketers can build a report to see exactly how their different channels and campaigns across Sandra's lifecycle are working.

 To recap, here are the Marketing Cloud Engagement solutions that went into Sandra's journey.

 - Advertising Studio to optimize their Google search marketing using first-party CRM data